Dvogel345/js-barnyard/README.md

 * Perry is a very angry bull.
 Have him try to `charge` everybody by altering the code above.
 * Do whatever!
 Try to break it.

+>You can type `.reload` in the REPL to load any changes you've made to these files without restarting the REPL.

 ### 3. Make another child class
 Create a new subclass of `Animal` in a new file in the `species` directory.
 Make it whatever you like.
 Give it some special properties or methods or both.
 Import the file in your Node shell (example: `const Duck = require('./species/Duck)`) and create a new instance of your `Duck` or `Rabbit` or whatever.
 See if it can eat some stuff and make some friends!

+>You can type `.reloadClasses` in the REPL to load changes to your class definitions *only* while preserving the existing animal instances.
+Watch out: Existing animals will still use the original class definitions!

 ## Nice work!

-If you're comfortable here, then you know slightly _more_ than you need to know about JS OOP in order to get started with React.
+If you're comfortable here, then you know slightly _more_ than you need to know about JS OOP in order to get started with class-based components in React.
 Great!

 ## For Teachers and Students: Additional Study Questions